Tire Society

-The Tire Society is a professional body, specifically an engineering society, whose mission is to increase and disseminate knowledge as it pertains to the science and technology of tires.
-It hosts a two-day Meeting and Conference every year.
+The Tire Society is an American non-profit engineering society, based in Ohio, whose mission is to increase and disseminate knowledge as it pertains to the science and technology of tires.
+It hosts a two-day meeting and conference every year.
 In addition, it publishes a peer reviewed technical journal, Tire Science and Technology.

 The Tire Society was founded on 24 March 1980.

 Awards

-The society has two professional award recognitions: the Distinguished Service Award and the Distinguished Achievement award.
+The society has two professional award recognitions: the Distinguished Service Award and the Distinguished Achievement Award.